Saturday, 14 September 2013

 And perhaps the worst of all, my father, that German soldier in Italy from the Second World War, will it ever be known what he had done, what horrors he took part in?
 And yet, on 4th November 2011, between nine and ten weeks before his death at around the age of ninety, I managed to track him down to the small town in Northern Portugal where he was living with his wife of many years.

 And they received me most kindly.
 I sat with the couple in their quiet room and we had pleasant conversation and they gave me a good meal.
-My father proudly showed me his basement workshop and he liked the present of a china elephant that I had brought them.
-The years of philandering and hiding and impersonation and a false marriage, the years of lying and killing, were gone.
+My father proudly showed me his basement workshop and both liked the present of a china elephant that I had brought them.
+The years of philandering and hiding and impersonation and a false marriage on my father's part, the years of lying and killing, were gone.
 He was a silent but friendly old man.
 He cried a little in the evening of that day, when I was sitting with him in his sitting-room and his wife was in the kitchen.

 And a little over two months later, he came into the sitting-room from the toilet.
 Then he just sighed softly and was dead.